Phase portraits of random planar homogeneous vector fields: Introduction and main results

 \section{Introduction and main results}

-The systems of ordinary differential equations, or equivalently vector fields, are ubiquitous tools in the mathematical modeling of physical phenomenon.
-When studying parametric families of such vector fields typically one tries to know the different types of phase portraits that can appear in the family and what is their characterization: that is, to obtain their \emph{bifurcation diagram}.
-A second level of study could be to establish the measure of the occurrence, or repetitiveness of each possible phase portrait among the different phase portraits in the family or any other dynamic characteristic such as the existence of attractors, invariant straight lines, or limit cycles.
-This is the aim of some recent works: \cite{AL,CGM,LPP} and \cite{PLPP}.
+Systems of ordinary differential equations, or equivalently vector fields, are ubiquitous tools in the mathematical modelling of physical phenomenon.
+When studying parametric families of such vector fields typically one tries to know the different types of phase portraits that can appear in the family and what are their characterizations: that is, to obtain the \emph{parametric bifurcation diagram} of the family.
+A second level of study could be to establish the measure of the occurrence, or repetitiveness of each possible phase portrait among the different phase portraits in the family.
+Looking for this coincidence, or other dynamic characteristic such as the existence of attractors, invariant straight lines, or limit cycles, are the aims of some recent works: \cite{AL,CGM,LPP} and \cite{PLPP}.

-The study of the probability of appearance of the different phase portraits may be of practical interest, especially since sometimes we are dealing with families of vector fields with parameters that vary randomly to model real-life situations, we deal with dynamical systems having natural variability in the parameters.
-To include this uncertainty in the model or to treat the natural variability in the parameters, see \cite{CS10,GS,SC09} for example.
+The study of the probability of appearance of the different phase portraits may be also of practical interest.
+For instance, in some cases, to model real-life situations, we deal with dynamical systems having natural variability in the parameters.
+To include this uncertainty in the model, we must treat with families of vector fields whose parameters vary randomly.
+See \cite{CS10,GS,SC09} for example.

 Historically, the interest in this approach can be also traced back to A.N.
 Kolmogorov, from whom there is an interesting anecdote that we have encountered in \cite{LBA}.
 According to V.I.~Arnold \cite{Arnold}, it seems that Kolmogorov proposed to his students of the Moscow State University a problem that should give a statistical measure of the quadratic vector fields having limit cycles.
 He gave them several hundreds of such vector fields with randomly chosen coefficients.
 Each student was asked to find the number of limit cycles of his/her vector field.
 Surprisingly, the experiment gave that none of the vector fields had any limit cycle, although, since hyperbolic limit cycles form open sets in the space of coefficients, the probability to get them for a random choice of the coefficients is positive.
 In fact, the probability of having obtained this result is very low: if $p$ is the probability of a quadratic vector field to have some limit cycle then, assuming independence, the probability that none of the vector fields had limit cycles is $(1-p)^n$, where $n$ is the number of students involved.
 In \cite{AL}, $p$ is estimated to be $p\approx 0.0323$, hence assuming $n=200$ we get $(1-p)^{200}\approx 0.0014$.